-My efforts thus far in this direction have been undertaken with three other figures in mind: Martin Heidegger, Ludwig Wittgenstein, and Hans Urs von Balthasar.
-My hope has been that by expanding our notion of the first or empirical level of consciousness we will be able to make our own what is salutary in Martin Heidegger's notion of Verstehen, which I believe is not identical with Lonergan's 'insight,' in Ludwig Wittgenstein's insistence on the public meaningfulness of language, to which Lonergan himself has given qualified assent, and in Hans Urs von Balthasar's aesthetic 'taking to be true' (Wahrnehmen) the received forms expressive of God's revelation.
-Let me first summarize the arguments that I have voiced elsewhere in support of this position and then turn to three sources in Lonergan's Insight that would seem to provide some justification for the position.
-The position, again, is that among the data that occur to the attentive subject of a consciousness that is also potentially intelligent, reasonable, and responsible are received meanings and values, such as are included in von Balthasar's 'seeing the form,' in Heidegger's preconceptual grasp of historical facticity, and in Wittgenstein's insistence on the public meaningfulness of ordinary language.
+This paper turns to Bernard Lonergan's Insight for confirmation of a position already tentatively explored, namely, that we (the community of Lonergan's students) might want to expand the standard conception of the first, or empirical, level of consciousness so as to include in empirical consciousness received meanings and values.
+In this way we will be able to make our own what is salutary in Martin Heidegger's notion of Verstehen, in Ludwig Wittgenstein's insistence on the public meaningfulness of language, and in Hans Urs von Balthasar's aesthetic 'taking to be true' (Wahrnehmen) the received forms expressive of God's revelation.
+Let me first summarize the arguments expressed in a previous paper in support of this position.
+I will then turn to three sources in Insight that among the data that occur to the attentive subject of a consciousness that is also potentially intelligent, reasonable, and responsible are the meanings and values that are included in von Balthasar's 'seeing the form,' in Heidegger's preconceptual grasp of historical facticity, and in Wittgenstein's insistence on the public meaningfulness of ordinary language.